 Apple has built a strong reputation as a leader in tech innovation, and has stayed at the forefront of user privacy protection as well.
-With its most recent update of iOS 11 and Safari, the company is taking the privacy of its customers one step further with a brand new feature known as Intelligent Tracking Prevention.
+With its update of iOS 11 and Safari, the company is taking the privacy of its customers one step further with a feature known as Intelligent Tracking Prevention.

 What is Intelligent Tracking Prevention?

-Intelligent Tracking Prevention is a new feature of Webkit, an open-source web-browser engine that powers Apple’s Safari web browser, among others, shipped out in the new release of Safari 11 and iOS 11.
+Intelligent Tracking Prevention is a new feature of WebKit, an open-source web-browser engine that powers Apple’s Safari web browser, among others, shipped out in the new release of Safari 12 and iOS 11.

 The feature aims to further protect users’ online privacy by changing the way Safari handles first-party cookies.

 Before the notion of Intelligent Tracking Prevention, Safari desktop and mobile browsers blocked third-party cookies by default and allowed iOS users to block ads by installing Safari extensions, aka content blockers (available from iOS 9 onwards).

 First-party cookies have traditionally been safe from any sort of automatic blocking or removal, as they are responsible for providing a seamless user experience.

 For example, first-party cookies can keep the session information open, which can remember things like:

 - Our login status, which can be used to keep you logged into to websites and applications.

 - Which products you added to shopping carts.